 Barrel distortion correction (BDC) : Turn on to get a straighter image if it suffers from barrel distortion.
 Barrel distortion is a lens effect that makes the image appear curved and bent outwards.
 The condition is seen more clearly when the image is zoomed out.Crop : Use the slider to adjust the correction level.
 A lower level means that the image width is kept at the expense of image height and resolution.
-A higher level means that image height and resolution are kept at the expense of image width.Remove distortion : Use the slider to adjust the correction level.
-Pucker means that the image width is kept at the expense of image height and resolution.
+A higher level means that image height and resolution are kept at the expense of image height and resolution.
+Bloat means that image height and resolution are kept at the expense of image height and resolution.
+Bloat means that image height and resolution are kept at the expense of image width is kept at the expense of image height and resolution.
 Bloat means that image height and resolution are kept at the expense of image width.Image stabilization : Turn on to get a smoother and steadier image with less blur.
-We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due
+We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due to, for